Getting to know the AP Environmental Science Course

 The current editions of the following textbooks meet the AP Course Audit curricular requirements.
 Earlier editions of these texts or other textbooks not listed here may meet the AP Course Audit curricular requirements if supplemented with appropriate college-level instructional resources.
 While every effort is made to keep this list current, it can take a few months for newly published titles and revised editions to be reviewed.

 For discussions regarding the usefulness of these texts and other teaching materials in the AP Environmental Science classroom, please consult the AP Environmental Science Teacher Community.

 - Berg, Linda, Peter Raven, and David Hassenzhal.
 Environment.
 10th ed., New York, NY: John Wiley and Sons, 2018.

 - Chiras, Daniel D. Environmental Science.
 10th ed., Boston, MA: Jones and Bartlett, 2016.

 - Friedland, Andrew and Rick Relyea.
 Environmental Science for the AP® Course.
-3rd ed., Bedford, Freeman, and Worth, 2019.
+3rd ed., New York, NY: Bedford, Freeman, and Worth, 2019.

-- McKinney, Michael L., Robert M. Schoch, Logan Yonavjak, and Grant Mincy.
-Environmental Science: Systems & Solutions.
-6th ed., Burlington, MA: Jones and Bartlett Learning, 2017.
+- McKinney, Michael L., Robert M. Schoch, Logan Yonavjak, and Grant A. Mincy.
+Environmental Science: Systems and Solutions.
+6th ed., Burlington, MA: Jones and Bartlett Learning, 2019.

 - Withgott, Jay H. and Matthew Laposata.
 Environment: The Science Behind the Stories, AP Edition.
-7th ed.
-Pearson, 2020.
+7th ed., San Francisco, CA: Pearson Education, 2021.

 - Wright, Richard and Dorothy Boorse.
 Environmental Science: Toward A Sustainable Future.
 13th ed., San Francisco, CA: Pearson Education, 2017.